cromega/blorg/_posts/2018-09-20-zsh-boostup.md

 ## I added these lines to my zshrc and you won't believe what happened next!

 I use [oh my zsh](https://github.com/robbyrussell/oh-my-zsh) with a bunch of defaults and a few things of my own.
-I wouldn't call it bloated but definitely not as snappy as it could be.
+I wouldn't call my config bloated but it's definitely not as snappy as it could be.
 However, a few tools I started using recently shovelled a few more tenths of a second onto the shell startup time to the point that it became annoying.

 <!-- more -->